 The University Police Department offers a number of programs that promote security awareness and crime prevention.
 Students, faculty, and staff are encouraged to be responsible for their own security and the security of others.
 Efforts of the University Police Department are oriented toward crime prevention education.
 In addition to departmental programs, the University Police Department cooperates with other campus organizations to present security and safety programs.

-CU Anschutz is operating a hybrid model, supporting remote and on-campus working and learning due to the novel coronavirus pandemic.
-As a result, some inperson prevention programs had to be temporarily suspended, while others were presented digitally.
+CU Anschutz is operating a hybrid model, supporting remote and on-campus working and learning.
+As a result, some in-person prevention programs have been temporarily suspended, while others were presented digitally.

 Weekly